richarddun/budget-buddy/tasks/README.md

 # Budget Buddy — Tasks Index

 Use this checklist to track progress.
 Update the checkbox and add the commit hash that completes each task.
+Refer to budget_buddy_juggler_forecast_proactive_assistant_spec.md for the full specification if needed.

 1. [01-foundations-db-migrations.md](01-foundations-db-migrations.md) — Initialize core schema and migrations.